Cell Phone Policy

 - Rooms 333 and 349 on the west (Union) side of Level 3.

 - Capacity: 1

-- Read more about faculty carrels or request a carrel.
+- Read more about faculty carrels through the link below or request a carrel.

 Food and Drink in Library Spaces

-- Food and drink are allowed in accordance with the Libraries’ Food and Drink policy.
+- Food and drink are allowed in accordance with the Libraries’ Food and Drink policy (see link below).
 Patrons are expected to clean up after themselves by throwing away all trash in appropriate trash and recycling receptacles.

 - Please report major spills to library staff immediately, so we can arrange for the appropriate clean-up.